Lifailon/WinAPI/README.md

 💡 Authentication, error and stop handling, conversion to 4 data types and more than 20 endpoints are implemented.

+⚠️ Multithreading for each request is not implemented.
+If the previous request has not been processed yet and a new request arrives, the server terminates, to handle this event a server restart is implemented as a temporary solution.

 🍿 The server functionality is implemented in the [Kinozal-Bot](https://github.com/Lifailon/Kinozal-Bot) project.

 🐧 Since the server is built on .NET, this implementation is **cross-platform**, you can try managing Linux services from a Windows system: **[dotNET-Systemd-API](https://github.com/Lifailon/dotNET-Systemd-API)**.